 Clients often approach Realty Trust Group (RTG) with specific objectives related to healthcare real estate, like expanding services or growing into a new market.
 They know it will require real estate, but they often don’t understand the considerations related to such objectives.
 They ask, “What will it cost?” and “How long will it take?”

 While these questions are important, RTG asks other questions first to ensure that real estate follows strategy.
 For instance, what are the client’s objectives?
 What happens if they don’t move forward?
 What are their alternatives?

-Once those questions are vetted, RTG works to determine smart solutions to meet your strategic, operational and financial goals.
-Our team of healthcare real estate experts are committed to providing every client independent and objective real estate advice.
-We leverage our experience buying, selling, developing and managing real estate, to ensure that we offer sound advice and actionable strategies.
+Once those questions are vetted, RTG determines solutions to meet clients’ strategic, operational, and financial goals.
+Our team is committed to providing every client with independent and objective advice regarding healthcare real estate initiatives.
+We leverage our experience buying, selling, developing, and managing real estate to offer sound advice and actionable strategies.

 We know and have talked to some healthcare real estate firms others that are good, but they may not have the breadth that RTG has.
 It would be a learning curve for a new firm to get to know us.
 RTG knows Northside and the way we want things delivered.